|« PreviousNext »|

 m = month

 During the current billing period (monthly), AWS generates an estimated Cost Allocation Report.
 The current month's file is overwritten throughout the billing period until a final report is generated at the end of the billing period.
 Then, a new file is created for the next billing period.
-The reports for the previous months will remain in the designated Amazon S3 bucket.
+The final reports for the previous months remain in the designated Amazon S3 bucket.